dineshappavoo/virtdc/README.md

 * Implement an API for VM workload data provisioning (VM_workload)
 * Implement an API for VM termination notification (VM_terminationList)
 * Keep good logs to record the job execution characteristics, the placement decisions and changes,etc. for performance analysis of the VM placement algorithm

 ###Build the VM placement manager
 * Design and develop a VM placement, scaling, and migration decision algorithm
 * Implement the placement manager based on the algorithm
 * Placement manager for dynamic VM placement changes
 * Invoke (VM_workload) periodically to obtain VM workload data for all VMs
 * Invoke (VM_terminationList) periodically to obtain the list of terminated jobs
-* Decide whether there should be VM scaling or VM migration
-* If so, make the decision
+* Decide whether there should be VM scaling or VM migration.
+If so, make the decision
 * Invoke (VM_change_placement) to give the decision and activate changes
 * Placement manager for new job placement
 * Implement an API to give placement decision for a new job (place_newJob)
 * Analyze and decide where to place the VMs
 * Return the placement decision to VM framework

 ### Build the simulation framework
 * Take Google cloud traces, extract the workload information
 * Explore various application programs for benchmarking